“What happened to my website traffic? Why has my conversion rate dropped?”

 If you’ve broken Google’s rules with black hat techniques in an effort to get a quick rank, you might find that your site gets slapped with a “manual action.”
 That’s a phrase that’s used to describe the action taken by Google when some of your pages or your whole site gets delisted from the SERPs.

 In other words, nobody will find your site by searching with Google.
+Essentially, your site will be blacklisted.

-Hopefully, you’ll see “No manual webspam actions found” on the main page.
+When you open the report, hopefully, you’ll see “No manual webspam actions found” on the main page.
 If that’s the case, then you don’t have to worry about a penalty.

 If that’s not the case, then you’re in trouble.
 Google should tell you what you need to do to get back in its good graces.
 It will probably take some time.